sportsdatasolutions/python_project_template/getting_started_local.md

 **Note**: You can now ***install*** all other possible packages you may need for your project via the **CLI** e.g. ```pipenv install jupyter pandas```.

+## Set up your Project as a Github Template
+> Customise your Project (e.g. Readme, Contributing, Pipfile w/ Default Packages?).
+Push changes to your template to your Github repo.

+##### 1. On Github, make your Project a [Github Template](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-template-repository).

+##### 2. Optionally, you can create branches on this template that will relate to different versions of your base template.
+E.g. you could have a branch called ```python_template_web_scraping``` that will have additional default packages within it's Pipfile that relate specifically to web scraping.
+Now when your start a new web scraping project, you could tick the ```Include all branches``` option so you can merge in the web scraping branch via Pull Request before beginning your project.

+##### 3. Click the ```Use this template``` button to create a new project from your template, and try the Sample Python Project below!

-## Sample Python Program
+## Sample Python Project

-> Sample Project to Test Dependency Management.
-Using Pandas to fetch and parse HTML tables from Power10 website and output the number of tables found.
+> Sample Project to Test your Template.
+Uses Pandas to fetch and parse HTML tables from Power10 website and output the number of tables found.

 ##### 1. As we know we're going to be using Jupyter and Pandas, so install them via ```pipenv```, if you haven't already: